-This type of smoke detector receives household current as its main power source and has an onboard battery used as a backup in the event of power failure.
+This type of smoke detector receives household current as its main power source and has an onboard battery that is used as a backup in the event of power failure.

 - At your home's electrical service panel, turn off the household power to the circuit supplying the smoke detector by switching off the proper circuit breaker.

 - Use a ladder or chair to access the smoke detector.

 - Do not immediately try to pull off the smoke detector as it is connected with a wiring harness.
 Tilt the smoke detector to the side and locate the wire connector leading into the unit.
 Unplug the wire from the smoke detector or mounting base, as applicable

 - Replace the smoke detector's battery at the door usually located either on the side or the back of the unit.